Exploiting repeated matrix block structures for more efficient CFD on modern supercomputers

 \section{Acknowledgements}

 This work is supported by the \textit{Ministerio de Economía y Competitividad}, Spain, SIMEX project (PID2022-142174OB-I00).
 J.P.-R. is also supported by the Catalan Agency for Management of University and Research Grants (AGAUR), 2022 FI\_B 00810.
-A.A.-B. was supported by the project ``National Centre for HPC, Big Data and Quantum Computing,'' CN00000013 (approvato nell'ambito del Bando M42C -- Investimento 1.4 -- Avvisto ``Centri Nazionali" -- D.D. n.
-3138 del 16.12.2021, ammesso a finanziamento con Decreto del MUR n.
-1031 del 17.06.2022).
+A.A.-B. was financially supported by the EU's Horizon Europe programme under the Marie Sk\l odowska‑Curie grant agreement No.~101208388.
+Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Executive Agency.
+Neither the European Union nor the granting authority can be held responsible for them.
 Calculations were performed on the MareNostrum 5 supercomputer at the BSC.
 The authors thankfully acknowledge the support of these organizations.
 The authors would also like to acknowledge the team of M3E s.r.l. for providing access to the Chronos package and for their technical support and collaboration.